 Mail and Parcel Shippers Get Ready: USPS Rates to Increase 2.5%

-USPS made the following announcement regarding its 2019 GRI:
+USPS made the following announcement regarding its 2019 General Rate Increase:

-The United States Postal Service filed notice with the Postal Regulatory Commission (PRC) today of price changes to take effect Jan.
+The United States Postal Service (USPS) filed notice with the Postal Regulatory Commission (PRC) today of rate changes to take effect Jan.
 27, 2019.

 The proposed prices, approved by the Governors of the Postal Service, would raise Mailing Services product prices approximately 2.5 percent.
 Shipping Services price increases vary by product.
 For example, Priority Mail Express will increase 3.9 percent and Priority Mail will increase 5.9 percent.
 Although Mailing Services price increases are based on the Consumer Price Index (CPI), Shipping Services prices are primarily adjusted according to market conditions.
 The Governors believe these new rates will keep the Postal Service competitive while providing the agency with needed revenue.